 8. AUDIT, CERTIFICATION

-a.
-Partner Personal Data.
-For transfers of EU Personal Data to HubSpot for processing by HubSpot as Data Processor on behalf of Partner as a Controller, in a jurisdiction other than a jurisdiction in the EU, the EEA, or the European Commission-approved countries providing ‘adequate’ data protection, HubSpot agrees it will (a) provide at least the same level of privacy protection for EU Personal Data as required under the U.S.-EU and U.S.-Swiss Privacy Shield frameworks; or (b) use the form of the Controller-to-Processor SCCs.
-If data transfers under this Section 9.1 rely on SCCs to enable the lawful transfer of EU Personal Data, as set forth in the preceding sentence, the parties agree that data subjects for whom a HubSpot entity processes EU Personal Data are third-party beneficiaries under the SCCs.
-If HubSpot is unable or becomes unable to comply with these requirements, then EU Personal Data will be processed and used exclusively within the territory of a member state of the European Union and any movement of EU Personal Data to a non-EU country requires the prior written consent of Partner with respect to EU Personal Data.
-HubSpot shall promptly notify Partner of any inability by HubSpot to comply with the provisions of this Section 9.1
+The parties agree that data subjects for whom a HubSpot entity processes European Personal Data are third-party beneficiaries under the EU SCCs.
+If HubSpot is unable or becomes unable to comply with these requirements, then European Personal Data will be processed and used exclusively within the territory of a member state of the European Union and any movement of European Personal Data to a non-EU country requires the prior written consent of Partner with respect to European Personal Data.
+HubSpot shall promptly notify Partner of any inability by HubSpot to comply with the provisions of this Section 10(a).

 This DPA shall remain in effect as long as either party carries out Personal Data processing operations on the Personal Data uploaded or otherwise provided by the other party pursuant to and in accordance with the Partner Agreement.

-3. Categories of data.
+2. Categories of personal data.
 The personal data transferred concern the following categories of data: